- Hire a Band

 The American Federation of Musicians, afm.org, offers downloadable contracts/scales, articles and many other resources.

 cfm10208.com includes Local 10-208 events, music links, archives, and a CD Store.
-The public can find musicians and music teachers through our membership search and our Source Book.
-The site keeps you up to speed with things of importance to musicians.
+The site keeps you up to speed with things of importance to local musicians.
+You can also upload a picture and bio, link to your website and social media, as well as post examples of your playing!

 Liability protection is available to members in good standing through the CFM Liability Insurance Plan.
 Protect yourself and your band.
 Someone trips over a cord and wants to sue?
 You're covered.